Gretna handles Elkhorn to clinch state berth

 Gretna finished the regular season with a 26-10 record.

 “I thought we had a good game plan and it looked like it was successful in the first and second set and then in the third, we didn’t execute as well as we had and their hitters got going,” Gretna head coach Mike Brandon said.
-“Credit to Elkhorn, they played tough when they could’ve folded their tents after the second set and in the third set they played harder than had the first two and it was enough to win the third set.”
+“Credit to Elkhorn, they played tough when they could’ve folded their tents after the second set and in the third set they played harder than had the first two.”

-Gretna showed its versatility against Elkhorn Thursday that guided them to state tournament this season.
-The Antlers, for the most part, played solid defense against Gretna’s outside hitters on kill attempts, which then the Dragons shifted to the middle for points in key situations.
+Gretna showed its versatility against Elkhorn that guided them to state tournament this season.
+The Antlers, for the most part, played solid defense against Gretna’s outside hitters on kill attempts, which shifted the Dragons to the middle for points in key situations.

 “Last year we depended on a lot on our left sides and outside scoring.
 This year, I thought, defensively our blocking was a lot more effective,” Brandon said.
 “Obviously, having height on the net helps and then our back row defense was pretty special this year.
 Hopefully, that will serve us well at state.”